OryWickizer/Software_Engineering/proj2/README.md

 ## Example Use Cases

-Here are some example scenarios demonstrating how SnapMealAI can be used:
+Here are some example scenarios demonstrating how EcoBites can be used:

 ## Setup & Installation
 To run SnapMealAI locally, follow the full installation guide here: [INSTALL.md](INSTALL.md)